-- 15. - (a) The members of the Gardens and Grounds Sub-Committee shall be the Garden Master, the Domestic Bursar, the Estates Bursar and Land Agent, three members of the Governing Body (one of whom shall be a Junior Research Fellow), the Head Gardener, the Groundsman, and two Junior Members of whom one shall be nominated by the President of the Middle Common Room and the other by the President of the Junior Common Room. - (b) The Garden Master shall chair the Gardens and Grounds Sub-Committee and be its Convenor. - (c) The Garden Master shall convene the Gardens and Grounds Sub-Committee not less often than once in each Term. - (d) It shall be duty of the Gardens and Grounds Sub-Committee: - to assist the Garden Master in discharging the Garden Master's responsibility for the maintenance and amenity of the College gardens and quadrangles and, as required, the appointment and supervision of the gardens and grounds staff; - (ii) to make rules for the use of the Fellows' Garden by members of the College; and
+- (a) The members of the Gardens and Grounds Sub-Committee shall be the Garden Master, the Domestic Bursar, three members of the Governing Body (one of whom shall be a Junior Research Fellow), the Head Gardener, the Groundsman, and two Junior Members of whom one shall be nominated by the President of the Middle Common Room and the other by the President of the Junior Common Room.3 - (b) The Garden Master shall chair the Gardens and Grounds Sub-Committee and be its Convenor. - (c) The Garden Master shall convene the Gardens and Grounds Sub-Committee not less often than once in each Term. - (d) It shall be duty of the Gardens and Grounds Sub-Committee: - to assist the Garden Master in discharging the Garden Master's responsibility for the maintenance and amenity of the College gardens and quadrangles and, as required, the appointment and supervision of the gardens and grounds staff;